What is Microprocessor 8085 simulator software kit 1.0?

 Check Also - What is the difference between microprocessor and microcontroller?

-What is the main popular Microprocessor 8085 Simulator?
+What is the main popular Microprocessor 8085 simulator software?

 There are several software options available for simulating the Intel 8085 microprocessor.